 Most people experience one or more of these in any given month.
 But if you recognize several these in your life regularly, it may be good to have a somatic psychotherapist help you figure out if somatic therapy can improve your symptoms.

-Somatic Experiencing Therapy can promote healing for those dealing with physical and emotional distress from trauma, anxiety, grief, substance use disorders, PTSD.
-Somatics describes any practice that uses the mind-body connection to help you survey your internal self and listen to signals your body sends about areas of pain, discomfort, or imbalance.
+Somatic experiencing therapy can promote healing for those dealing with physical and emotional distress from trauma, anxiety, grief, substance use disorders and PTSD.
+Somatics describes any practice that uses the mind-body connection to help you survey your internal self and listen to signals your body sends about areas of pain, discomfort or imbalance.
 These practices allow you to access more information about the ways you hold on to your experiences in your body.

-The art of dance dates back to Egyptian culture more than 4,000 years ago.
-The roots of dance therapy can be traced back to the modern dance movement of the 19th century.
+The art of dance dates back to Egyptian culture more than 5,000 years ago.
+And the roots of dance therapy can be traced back to the modern dance movement of the 19th century.
 The movement grew from the idea that dance could go beyond simple entertainment and be used as a form of communication and expression.

 Here are some of our favorite books related to Somatic Therapy and Somatic Experiencing: